 Font Group 4: Decorative.

 The broadest and perhaps most iconic font category is the Decorative fonts.
-Decorative fonts are unique and typically created specially for the brand it represents.
+Decorative fonts are unique and typically created specifically for the brand it represents.
 Think of companies with logos that you’d recognize in a heartbeat – Coca-Cola, Baby Bottle Pop, Subway, Fanta, Ford, and Lego are just a few of the companies that have Decorative fonts.
 These fonts, while all looking completely different from one another, link together through the personality they portray: fun, flamboyant, and intriguing.
 Looking at these logos makes you want to understand what the company is.
 Though Decorative fonts are fun to use, make sure that they represent your brand.
 The thought of using a Decorative font to create a unique logo makes sense, but sometimes this font family simply doesn’t match a company’s brand.
 Make sure that the font you’re using represents the personality of your company, and doesn’t misrepresent your brand.

 Here are a few examples of Decorative fonts: